 However, by decertifying, an airport forgoes any existing TP 312 grandfathering protections since the time of certification.
 If the airport chooses to pursue certification again in the future after decertifying, the latest edition of TP 312 would apply.
 When meeting the new TP 312 requirements, it is possible that extensive investment would be required to bring the aerodrome to a state of compliance with these latest standards, which could be a difficult, lengthy and expensive process.
 Additionally, if Whitecourt Airport requires protection from encroaching incompatible land uses in the future, AZRs would not be available if the Airport is decertified.
 Finally, a registered aerodrome is unable to accommodate scheduled service, which is only permitted with a certified airport.
-Opportunities for implementing scheduled service could be missed as recertification can be lengthy and air service opportunities are typically time sensitive.
+Opportunities for implementing scheduled service are typically time sensitive.